-- The ISM Diploma in Sales and Account Management is ISM's biggest level 5 qualification aimed at practising sales managers.
-Candidates are expected to hold either a relevant degree to a good standard or have gained at least five years' sales experience.
-The diploma takes approximately 15 months to complete, and fees will vary depending on your institution.
+- The ISM Diploma in Sales and Account Management is ISM's biggest Level 5 qualification aimed at experienced sales managers.
+Candidates are expected to hold either a degree or have gained at least five years' sales experience.
+The diploma takes approximately 12-15 months to complete, and fees will vary depending on your institution.
 You'll need ISM membership for all its qualifications, but this is included as part of the course costs.

-Visit Professional Academy for more information about the different sales management courses on offer from the CIM and ISM training provider.
+Visit Professional Academy for information about the different sales management courses on offer from the CIM and ISM training provider.

-As well as qualifications which take weeks, months and years to complete, there are also plenty of short sales courses on offer.
+As well as qualifications which take weeks, months and years to complete, there are also plenty of short sales training courses on offer.

-Skills development company Huthwaite International offers in-house training for companies and large groups, and open courses in Leeds and London for individuals looking to improve their sales and negotiation performance.
+Skills development company Huthwaite International hosts two or three-day open courses in Leeds and London for individuals looking to improve their sales and negotiation performance.
 These courses include SPIN Selling, PITCH and Account Strategy for Major Sales (ASMS).

-As well as their sales management course and range of marketing courses, CIM runs a number of short one to four-day sales training courses held at locations across the UK throughout the year.
-Available at introductory and advanced levels, they cover topics ranging from the fundamentals of selling, business negotiation skills and developing winning bids and proposals, to key account management and managing the sales team to drive success.
+As well as providing marketing courses, CIM also runs a number of short one to four-day sales training courses held at locations across the UK throughout the year.
+Available at introductory and advanced levels, they cover topics ranging from the fundamentals of selling, business negotiation skills and how to develop your key accounts, to advanced selling techniques, key account management and managing the sales team.